Affordable Self Employed and Freelancer Health Insurance - A Comprehensive Guide

-There are many benefits to being a self-employed freelancer or contractor - flexible work hours, self-management….
-But what about healthcare benefits?
-35% of full-time and part-time independent workers say they’re without health insurance.
+There are many benefits to being a self-employed freelancer or contractor - flexible work hours, self-management.
+But- 35% of full-time and part-time independent workers say they're without health insurance.
 The top reason is because of the high cost.
-Are all options as expensive and complex as we may believe?

 Without insurance, the price for an urgent care visit can vary as much as three times.
 We put together the ultimate guide to finding self-employed health insurance in NYC- whether you're a contractor, self-employed, or freelancer, this guide will help you find the right option specifically for you.

 Guide to chose which plan is best for you